 Gently reheat any leftovers in the oven at 350°F (175°C) until heated all the way through.

 Your chicken (any cut, or any poultry) is done when the internal temperature, measured with a meat thermometer, reaches 165ºF (74ºC) according to USDA food safety guidelines.
 That said, with bone-in chicken specifically, I prefer to make sure that my chicken temps out at 180ºF (82ºC).
 The temperature should be taken at the thickest portion of the chicken, and close to the bone.

-The meat closest to the bone and at the deepest portion of meat is your most likely area of the chicken breast to be under-cooked.
+The meat closest to the bone and at the deepest portion of meat is the most likely area of the chicken breast to be undercooked.
 As the last check before serving your baked chicken breasts, carve the meat away from the bone.
 The chicken meat should be white when fully cooked, with no remaining 'pink' color.

 If you want to learn more, take a look at my in-depth guide to chicken internal temperatures!

 You can use leftover chicken breasts in any of your favorite chicken recipes (especially ones that you would typically use rotisserie chicken for!)
 You can use leftovers to make enchiladas, Doritos chicken casserole, chicken spaghetti, or more!

 Choosing a lower temperature and cooking your poultry for a longer time is preferred over using a higher temperature and a shorter cooking time.
 Additionally, make sure to allow your chicken to rest under a tent of aluminum foil.
 If you slice your chicken as soon as it comes out of the oven, the juices will run and make the meat dry.